 Background

-DHBs are responsible for funding their provider arms from their MoH funding packages, using the form of a service level agreement and price volume schedule agreed between a DHB and its provider arm.
+Under current arrangements the existing 20 DHBs are responsible for funding their provider arms from their MoH funding packages, using the form of a service level agreement (SLA) and price volume (PV) schedule agreed between a DHB’s funder and its provider arm.
 DHB purchasing intentions, including volume targets, are notified to the MoH in district annual plans.
 DHBs purchase a range of inpatient events from their provider arms, some of which are funded using this casemix framework, principally medical/surgical events.
 This document extends the existing casemix and cost weight methodology, known as Weighted Inlier Equivalent Separations (WIES), with amendments for New Zealand from WIESNZ21 to WIESNZ22.
 The version for implementation from 1 July 2022 is known as WIESNZ22.

+With the announcement of the Health Reforms with effect from 1 July 2022, the cessation of DHBs and the formation of Health New Zealand, the uses of pricing in the 2022/23 year and future years is yet to be determined.
+The main driver for prices in past years has been inter-district flows (IDFs), and these will not exist in 2022/23.

+Health New Zealand have indicated that costing across the sector will be important in future years and costing and subsequent pricing may impact certain funding streams; however, at this stage these cannot be identified.

+Despite this uncertainty, the health sector’s ability to have a quality, accurate set of cost data with subsequent prices and weighted volume measures remains important as Health New Zealand will need to understand sector costs across its range of healthcare providers.

-The casemix purchase units appearing in this schedule are those used in DHB price volume schedules and are derived from a mapping of Health Service Speciality codes as set out in this document, see 5.3.
+The casemix purchase units appearing in this schedule are derived from a mapping of Health Service Speciality codes as set out in this document, see 5.3.

 Recent History of Changes to this Casemix Framework